top of page

 Covid is still affecting Canberra and whilst the restrictions have eased, we continue to practise safe Covid measures including social distancing and mask wearing where appropriate.

-Roadworks in Pialligo will continue until December 2023 but we are still OPEN.
-Beltana Road is ONE WAY.
+Additional roadworks are now required on Beltana Road so roadworks in Pialligo will continue until March 2025 but we are still OPEN.
+Beltana Road is TWO WAY.
 The entry hasnt changed but there is a new exit at the other end of the road near Rodney's Nursery.

 GROWING NATIVE PLANTS IN THE CANBERRA REGION